Mia Khalifa (song): "Mia Khalifa" and TikTok memes

 The song demonstrated how social media, and TikTok in particular, function as important platforms for listeners to discover new music.
 In this capacity, it has been identified as a predecessor to Lil Nas X's "Old Town Road", another song by a previously unknown and unsigned artist that found viral success through TikTok.
 While other songs reached comparable levels of popularity on the app around the same time—including, for example, Ariana Grande's "Thank U, Next"—"Mia Khalifa" was different because its success was completely spontaneous.
 Grande was already a mainstream artist with major promotion and an established following, while iLoveFriday had minimal promotion and their song's unconventional style did not seem, on its face, calibrated to have broad appeal.

 The 15-second "hit or miss" snippet from "Mia Khalifa" was first uploaded to TikTok by a high-school age girl from South Dakota named Cheyanne Hays.
 Then, a British TikTok user named Georgia Twinn made a highly popular video using the same clip, drawing greater attention to the song.
-In October 2018, American cosplayer Haley Craig (known online as 'NyanNyanCosplay' or 'Kat') lip-synced the song while cosplaying as the character Nico Yazawa from the Japanese multimedia franchise Love Live!
+In October 2018, American cosplayer NyanNyanCosplay (known online as 'Kat') lip-synced the song while cosplaying as the character Nico Yazawa from the Japanese multimedia franchise Love Live!
 Kat's video was likely the catalyst that inspired the viral phenomenon around the song.
 The video spread to YouTube, where PewDiePie—already the most popular individual YouTuber—reused her clip several times in his own videos.
 English cosplayer Belle Delphine, who has been noted for popularizing the e-girl aesthetic online, also uploaded a notable video of her lip-syncing and dancing along to the song.
 The Daily Dot wrote that "Delphine's brilliant pink hair and coy personality quickly made the video a hit."